Wedding Flower Education: What Wedding Flowers Really Cost—And Why They’re Worth Every Penny

 Reality:

-A bouquet isn't priced by adding up the cost of individual stems.
-It reflects premium flowers, skilled design, mechanics, conditioning, ribbon finishing, and the experience required to create a bouquet that photographs beautifully and lasts throughout the wedding day.
+A bouquet isn’t priced by simply adding up the wholesale cost of its stems.
+Premium flowers, conditioning, mechanics, ribbon finishing, design labor, and the experience required to create a bouquet that photographs beautifully all contribute to its price.

 Myth: “Flowers should cost the same everywhere.”